What is power factor correction (PFC) and why should it be addressed?

 With Power-Factor Correction

-The ability of Powerstar voltage optimisation systems to reduce energy consumption on a site is well documented, but the technology also provides a range of other benefits, including improving Power Factor.
+The ability of Powerstar voltage regulation systems to reduce energy consumption on a site is well documented, but the technology also provides a range of other benefits, including improving Power Factor.

-However, Powerstar voltage optimisation systems improve Power Factor in a fundamentally different manner to Power Factor Correction (PFC) devices.
+However, Powerstar voltage regulation systems improve Power Factor in a fundamentally different manner to Power Factor Correction (PFC) devices.

 PFC systems introduce a reactive load which supplies reactive power of an opposite sign to that exported by a site, thereby having a cancelling effect.